+Central Retail conducts materiality assessment annually to ensure that material topics are being updated by considering global trends and context that undergo constant changes.
 Central Retail identifies key sustainability issues by assessing Environmental, Social, and Governance (ESG) factors, considering both the impact of ESG on the business (Financial Materiality) and the impact of business operations on the environment and society (Impact Materiality), in accordance with the Double Materiality principle.
 This approach aligns with international reporting standards including the European Sustainability Reporting Standards (ESRS) and the Global Reporting Initiative (GRI).
 This process enables the organization to effectively identify and manage ESG-related risks and opportunities, enhancing competitiveness and meeting the expectations of stakeholders.
 This allows Central Retail’s readiness for new regulations and drive business growth while upholding social and environmental responsibility.

 Materiality Assessment Process

-1. Understand the Organization’s Context
+1. Understand the organization's context

 Central Retail has analyzed the context of all activities throughout the value chain that connect with its stakeholders.
 It has also considered key sustainability issues based on international standards, global trends, and peer-benchmarking to gain a more comprehensive understanding of sustainability and business contexts.

-2. Identify Actual and Potential Impacts
+2. Identify actual and potential impacts

-3. Assess and Prioritize the Significance of the Impacts
+3. Assess and prioritize the significance of the impacts

 Central Retail has assessed the significance of identified impacts on each materiality topic by considering assessment criteria which includes the severity of the impact and the likelihood of occurrence.
 Additionally, it has assessed the risks and opportunities of these impacts on the business by evaluating the size of financial implication and the likelihood of occurrence.
+The assessment results are prioritized by classifying key topics for sustainability management and reporting approaches.
+The prioritization process considers alignment with relevant international standards and ESG expert opinions from external organizations.

 4. Review and Approval of the Results